tlemmin/glycosylator/README.md

 ```

 ## Demo
-The demo folder contains 7 examples, showing how to use the different classes provided by Glycosylator.
+The demo folder contains several examples, showing how to use the different classes provided by Glycosylator.

 - The Molecule class is used for storing the coordinates (Prody’s AtomGroup) and
 connectivity (NetworkX graph) of a molecule